colleennicole223/frontend-mentor-qr-code-component/README.md

 # frontend-mentor-qr-code-component

-An entry level design challenge to build a component to look as close to the original design as possible
+An 🟢 entry-level design challenge to build a component to look as close to the original design as possible